-- Lot grading must be in strict conformance with the approved grading plans. - Variations should be absorbed within the building mass to minimize steep slopes and contrast between lots. - All plot plans and stakeouts must be done by the designated surveyor. - Downspouts are to be positioned to direct water away from the house. - Attempts to artificially elevate the finished grade of a lot to raise the main floor level of a dwelling or any extensive re-grading to create a flat site on the existing topography, will not be allowed. - A maximum of 5 risers, with and additional maximum of 2 risers (for a total of 7) will be allowable in Riverstead (at the discretion of the Architectural Coordinator).
+- Lot grading must be in strict conformance with the approved grading plans. - Variations should be absorbed within the building mass to minimize steep slopes and contrast between lots. - All plot plans and stakeouts must be done by the designated surveyor. - Downspouts are to be positioned to direct water away from the house. - Attempts to artificially elevate the finished grade of a lot to raise the main floor level of a dwelling or any extensive re-grading to create a flat site on the existing topography, will not be allowed. - Riverstead (at the discretion of the architectural coordinator).